 Parameter Description Unit Select the Switch unit that will be used for this configuration here.
-From Port - To Port Select the range of ports that will be used for this configuration here.
-Select the Trunk option to specify that the trunk port will be associated with the private VLAN host association.
+This option is only available when stacking is enabled.
+From Port - To PortSelect the range of ports that will be used for this configuration here.
 Primary VID Enter the primary private VLAN ID here.

-Parameter Description Secondary VID Enter the secondary private VLAN ID here.
-When ticking the Remove Association option, specifies that this configuration will not be enabled.
+Secondary VID Enter the secondary private VLAN ID here.
+When ticking the Remove Association option, this specifies that this configuration will not be enabled.